There are many different types of paper, depending on how they are manufactured.

 Types of Drawing Papers

 Cellulose Fiber Paper is the most common type of paper, made from wood pulp.
-Paper made from cellulose fiber is acidic but suitable for many erasures.
-It will be yellow after a few years, so it is best for practice only.
+It is acidic but suitable for many erasures.
+However, it will be yellow after a few years, so it is best for practice only.

 Cotton Rag Paper is made from cotton and comes in various weights, textures, and hues.
 It is the best of severe endeavors, including printmaking, and is excellent for wet drawing media such as ink or watercolor washes.